padogrid/padogrid/padogrid-deployment/src/main/resources/hazelcast/k8s/kustom/README-GKE.md

 The `etc` directory contains the entire Kubernetes configuration files.
 Each sub-directory contains `kustomization.yaml` that includes base directories and resource files for their respective configuration.

 The `storage/gke` directory contains storage configuration files that are specific to GKE.
-These files start an NFS server and creates a persistent volume and claim used by Hazelcast pods for loading application specific configuration and library files.
+These files start an NFS server and create a persistent volume and claim used by Hazelcast pods for loading application specific configuration and library files.

 The `hazelcast/init` directory contains initialization files that must first be applied before applying `hazelcast/overlay-base` which is described below.
 These files create a service account and RBAC (Role-Based-Access-Control).